Mythical national championship: College football

 The BCS was an improvement on the Bowl Coalition and Bowl Alliance because it included the Rose Bowl and the champions of what were then the nation's six most powerful conferences.
 It attempted to eliminate uncertainty by ranking college teams and inviting the top two teams at the end of the regular season to play in a championship game.
 These teams were determined by the BCS ranking formula, which itself used a combination of human voter polls and computer rankings.
 The process of selecting the two best teams for the BCS championship game had nonetheless resulted in controversy, which reached a head in 2003 when the AP poll refused to vote the BCS champions (LSU) as their national champions.
 Instead, the AP voted USC as national champions for the 2003 season.
 This resulted in disputes between which team was the real champion, and as a result, the 2003 BCS Champion is not unanimous.
 As a result of this controversy, the AP removed itself from the BCS formula in 2004.
 Furthermore, because of AP Poll policies, should a team under a postseason ban finish first in the AP Poll, the AP will recognise such team as the AP's national champion.
 The AP will also not recognize further penalties, which resulted in a vacated national championship in 2004 by most authorities, but the AP still recognizes USC (which was stripped by the NCAA of wins and the BCS committee of its championship) despite the Reggie Bush penalties.

-Since the 2014 season, the College Football Playoff—in association with Division I FBS collegiate conferences and independent schools, along with six bowl games—has been played among the top four teams (as selected by a thirteen-member committee) to play two semifinal bowl games followed by a CFP National Championship Game between the semifinal winners.
-However, the panel has been criticized for failing to recognize champions of conferences outside the five major conferences for participation in the CFP or the New Year's Six games.
+Since the 2014 season, the College Football Playoff—in association with Division I FBS collegiate conferences and independent schools, along with six bowl games—has been played.
+Through the 2023 season, the CFP featured the top four teams (as selected by a thirteen-member committee) to play two semifinal bowl games followed by a CFP National Championship Game between the semifinal winners.
+However, the panel has been criticized for failing to recognize champions of conferences outside the power conferences for participation in the CFP or the New Year's Six games.
+Since the 2024 season, the CFP has featured 12 teams, selected by the same committee used in the competition's four-team era.
+The New Year's Six games now serve as the quarterfinal and semifinal sites, with each game hosting two quarterfinals and one semifinal in a three-year rotation.